Scientific Name: Asparagus officinalis

 Family: Asparagaceae

 Asparagus can come in two other different colors: white and purple.
 White asparagus is more common in Europe and has a milder taste, compared to their green cousins in America.
-Similarly, purple asparagus is not popular in the US, but it has a nuttier and sweeter taste and contains anthocyanin, a type of antioxidant.
+Similarly, purple asparagus is not popular in the US, but it has a nuttier and sweeter taste and contains anthocyanins, a type of antioxidant.